crate/cratedb-guide/docs/performance/inserts/sequences.rst

 and client side code to keep it up-to-date in a way that guarantees unique values even when many ingestion processes run in parallel.

-**Pros:** Can have any arbitrary type of sequences, (we may for instance want to increment values by 10 instead of 1 - prefix values with a year number - combine numbers and letters - etc)
+:Pros: Can have any arbitrary type of sequences, (we may for instance want to increment values by 10 instead of 1 - prefix values with a year number - combine numbers and letters - etc)

-**Cons:** Need logic for the optimistic update implemented client-side, the sequences table becomes a bottleneck so not suitable for high-velocity ingestion scenarios
+:Cons: Need logic for the optimistic update implemented client-side, the sequences table becomes a bottleneck so not suitable for high-velocity ingestion scenarios